COVID-19 and SARS-CoV-2 Testing Overview

 What Is the SARS-CoV-2 Stool Test, and Why Is It Important?

-The SARS-CoV-2 stool test also uses RT-PCR technology to detect the presence of SARS-CoV-2 in stool.
-Coronavirus stool tests can help practitioners screen for SARS-CoV-2 and monitor and surveil patients who have tested positive for the disease.
+The SARS-CoV-2 stool test also uses RT-PCR technology to detect the presence of SARS-CoV-2 in stool.† Coronavirus stool tests can help practitioners screen for SARS-CoV-2 in patients who have tested positive for the disease.
 Research from around the world indicates that as many as 50 percent of patients who are positive for SARS-CoV-2 experience gastrointestinal complaints, and that those who do have poorer outcomes.5 Furthermore, evidence suggests SARS-CoV-2 is detectable in stool and its presence in stool may last for up to five weeks after clearance from the respiratory tract and resolution of symptoms.
 A recent article published in Lancet states:

 "Our data suggest the possibility of extended duration of viral shedding in faeces for nearly 5 weeks after the patients' respiratory samples tested negative for SARS-CoV-2 RNA.
 Although knowledge about the viability of SARS-CoV-2 is limited, the virus could remain viable in the environment for days, which could lead to faecal-oral transmission, as seen with severe acute respiratory virus CoV and Middle East respiratory syndrome CoV.
 Therefore, routine stool sample testing with real-time RT-PCR is highly recommended after the clearance of viral RNA in a patient's respiratory samples.
 Strict precautions to prevent transmission should be taken for patients who are in hospital or self-quarantined if their faecal samples test positive."
 6